ram-mashruwala/cpsc330-2025W1/docs/homework_instructions.md

 1. Run all cells in your notebook to make sure there are no errors by running all cells: `Kernel -> Restart Kernel and Clear All Outputs` and then `Run -> Run All Cells`.

-1. Notebooks with cell execution numbers out of order or not starting from “1” will have marks deducted.
+1. Notebooks with cell execution numbers out of order or not starting from "1" will have marks deducted.
 Notebooks without the output displayed may not be graded at all (because we need to see the output in order to grade your work).

 ### Submitting on Gradescope

-1. Upload the assignment using Gradescope’s drag and drop tool.
+1. Upload the assignment using Gradescope's drag and drop tool.
 Make sure to access Gradescope via Canvas.
 Check out this [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/) if you need help with your Gradescope submission.

 1. Make sure that the plots and output are rendered properly in your submitted files.